pritikadasgupta/adventofcode/README.md

 Some people even just make art from the puzzle text!!!
 I haven't yet (maybe this year with my nonexistent time?), but it sounds like a fun thing to do.

-Sometimes, people compete with each other [(private leaderboards or the global leaderboard!).](https://adventofcode.com/2025/leaderboard/private)
+Sometimes, people compete with each other [(like private leaderboards!).](https://adventofcode.com/2025/leaderboard/private) Apparently, there no longer is a global leaderboard (read Eric's "about" page... wild how people get so competitive).

 ## Personal Notes